NetCordDev/NetCord/Documentation/guides/services-framework/custom-contexts.md

 ---
-title: Custom Contexts
+title: Creating Custom Command Contexts in NetCord.Services
-description: Extending context objects for your needs
+description: Extend context objects in NetCord.Services.
+Learn to create custom contexts with additional data and helper methods for your commands.
+omitAppTitle: true
 ---

 # Custom Contexts